-Refers to a mass of accumulated stools associated with the fecal mass.
+Refers to a mass of accumulated stools associated with the fecal group.
 Fecalomas are usually found in the area of the rectum and colon.

-The chronic constipation causes mechanical obstruction evolves rapidly in the small intestine.
-Most fecalomas are treated successfully by conservative methods, such as laxatives, enemas and rectal evacuation.
+Chronic constipation causes a mechanical obstruction that evolves rapidly in the small intestine.
+Most fecalomas are treated successfully by conservative methods, such as laxatives, enemas, and rectal evacuation.

-Despite fecal retention that is frequent and worrisome, fecaloma is an extremely rare form of impaction, in reference to an accumulation of fecal matter that forms a mass separated from other intestinal contents.
+Despite fecal retention that is frequent and problematic, a fecaloma is a sporadic form of impaction, about an accumulation of fecal matter that forms a mass separated from other intestinal contents.

-They most commonly occur in the area of rectum and sigmoid colon; In the small intestine it is unusual.
-This can be explained by the fact that the stools in the left colon are firmer than those in other areas, because the diameter of the colon is narrower to the left than to the right.
+They most commonly occur in the area of the rectum and sigmoid colon; In the small intestine, it is unusual.
+This can be explained by the fact that the stools in the left colon are firmer than those in other areas because the diameter of the colon is narrower to the left than to the right.